DS-XL/ds_2024/Git-setup-and-hw-instruction.md

 2. Create a new jyputer notebook for `Exercise 3` and `Exercise 4`.
 Copy/Paste the problems is optional, but at least number your answers so we know which problem it is.
 3. Push your commits on the new branch `homework01` to your remote forked repo (you've learned this in above).
 4. Pull request your answers to `homework01` branch in you own forked repo following [Creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
-5. Pull request your answers to `master` branch in my class repo (upstream) following [Creating a pull request from a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
+5. Pull request your answers to `main` branch in my class repo (upstream) following [Creating a pull request from a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).

 *Hint: you can try creating a branch from a specific branch by `git checkout -b [new branch name] [old branch name]`*